 However, if your jar doesn’t have a way to release some of the carbon dioxide, it can build up too much and cause the jar to burst.

 There are several ways to do this.
-Here are my three favorite options:
+Here are my two favorite options:

 This is a special airlock lid that fits on any wide-mouth mason jar and uses water as a seal.
 I’ve put together a step-by-step guide for using this type of airlock in my tutorial for making beet kvass.

 A fido jar has a thick rubber seal between the jar and the lid.
 The rubber helps create an anaerobic environment for the good bacteria to grow in.
 As the fermentation process progresses, little gas bubbles will start to form in the liquid.

 Since carbon dioxide doesn’t have a way to escape in an airtight environment, you’ll want to “burp” the jar (aka open it for a sec) every couple of days to release the pressure.
 Here’s where to find a fido jar.

 A fermentation weight.
 If you don’t have a fermentation weight, you can use a thin, smooth stone that has been boiled for 5-10 minutes and allowed to cool fully.

 - Use Organic Carrots If Possible – Some conventional may have significant amounts of pesticide residue that may negatively impact the beneficial bacteria needed to kickstart the fermentation process.

 - Use Non-Chlorinated Water – Chlorine kills beneficial bacteria.